QuantumChange/StartingWithOpenCV/README.md

 # About This Reposit

+## Installation Of openCV package

+Packages for standard desktop environments (Windows, macOS, almost any GNU/Linux distribution)

+run pip install opencv-python if you need only main modules. run pip install opencv-contrib-python if you need both main and contrib modules.

+## Description

 As we all know openCV is a great library in python for image processing.
 These jupyter notebooks will give a quick start for openCV image processing.